Australia and Cuba have long enjoyed friendly relations. Formal diplomatic relations were established in 1989.

-Since late 2000, Venezuela has been providing oil on preferential terms, and it currently supplies over 100,000 barrels per day of petroleum products.
+Since late 2000, Venezuela has been providing oil on preferential terms.
 Cuba has been paying for the oil in part with the services of Cuban personnel in Venezuela including some 30,000 medical professionals.
 Offshore oil exploration is underway in association with Chinese and Norwegian investors.
-An oil refinery and a tanker port are being built in anticipation of significant deposits, which if found should revitalize the Cuban economy within five years.
+An oil refinery and a tanker port are being built in anticipation of significant deposits, which if found could revitalize the Cuban economy within five years.

 Growth sectors in the economy include tourism, mining, energy, pharmaceuticals and biotechnology, telecommunications and manufacturing.
 Professional services have emerged as a significant source of hard currency for the Cuban economy (mainly doctors and nurses to Venezuela).

-Remittances also play a large role in Cuba's economy, with an open source estimates ranging from US$800 million to US$1.5 billion per year, with most coming from families in the United States.
+Remittances also play a large role in Cuba's economy, open source estimates range from US$800 million to US$1.5 billion per year, with most coming from families in the United States.